comparison

 The rest of the category charges in one or more of the additional-fee categories (Mindbody, Momence, Arketa, Glofox, WellnessLiving).

-For a studio that wants the subscription to be the entire bill — no surprises on the monthly statement — the operationally cheap intersection in May 2026 is Junocal and OfferingTree.
+For a studio that wants the subscription to be the entire bill — no surprises on the monthly statement — the lowest-cost option in May 2026 is Junocal and OfferingTree.
 Walla and Mariana Tek are markup-free but cost more on the subscription.
 The trade-off is real for studios that need the deeper feature sets the higher-priced platforms ship.

 How to verify what your current platform actually charges